trustification/rust-rfcs/text/0000-sigstore-integration.md

 ![verify flow](https://raw.githubusercontent.com/lulf/rfc-resources/main/sigstore/cargo_sigstore-verify.drawio.png)

-The following changes must be made to cargo when buildling/verifying a crate:
+The following changes must be made to cargo when building/verifying a crate:

 1. Retrieve the crate contents, signature and certificate.
 1. Verify that the crate contents is signed by the signature.
 1. Verify that the certificate and signature is present in the transparency log.

-## Cargo dependencies
+## Note on cargo dependencies

 The interaction with Sigstore services is implemented in the `sigstore-rs` crate, which has the following sub-dependencies: